 IMIA Administration

-IMIA USA Research Division Chair
+IMIA USA Research Division Expert Consultant

 I'm a medical anthropologist and interpreter.
 I was born and raised in Lima, Perú.
 I developed in the middle of cultural and linguistic diversity.
 My mother was from Germany, my grandfather from Switzerland, my grandmother from Lima, and my father from Wisconsin.
 I knew the same things could be referred to in different ways, depending on the language.
 I also knew the same things could be culturally understood and differently managed.